kusan-139/Twitter_Sentiment_Analysis/Twitter_Sentiment_Analysis/README.md

 NUM_TWEETS: The number of recent tweets to fetch for analysis (the Twitter API limit is 100 for recent searches).

 **Note** : Please install the "requirements.txt" for all library and packages.

+Here first extract the "venv.zip" in same folder then activate it and use it , cause it includes all library and packages if you don't want to create a virtual environment from scratch.
+It is for best practice.